 - The lifting of sanctions in 2016 offers telecoms operators opportunities to capitalise on foreign investment.
 In May 2016, South Korean operator SK Telecom reached an agreement with the Iranian government to export its infrastructure management solution based on Internet of Things (IoT) technology.
-This deal comes amid renewed cooperation between the South Korean cooperation and Iran to develop the Iranian telecoms network infrastructure. - The TCI (Telecommunication Company of Iran) has signed a memorandum of understanding (MoU) with Italtel to develop and modernize TCI's entire network infrastructure. - MTN Irancell and Mobile Telecommunication Company of Iran (Hamrahe Aval)'s launch of 3G/4G services has led to accelerated mobile subscriptions growth.
-The government plans to auction new wholesale wireless broadband licences and spectrum, which will further underpin 3G/4G subscriptions growth. - Latest data suggests that the Iranian mobile market ended 2015 with a total of 123.96mn mobile subscribers, representing a 6.7% y-o-y growth.
+This deal comes amid renewed cooperation between the South Korean cooperation and Iran to develop the Iranian telecoms network infrastructure. - The TCI (Telecommunication Company of Iran) has signed a memorandum of understanding (MoU) with Italtel to develop and modernize TCI's entire network infrastructure. - MTN Irancell launched its LTE-TDD internet service in August 2016 in the country to replace its existing WiMAX services.
+The operator is the first to launch the service in the country. - MTN Irancell and Mobile Telecommunication Company of Iran (Hamrahe Aval)'s launch of 3G/4G services has led to accelerated mobile subscriptions growth.
+The government plans to auction new wholesale wireless broadband licences and spectrum, which will further underpin 3G/4G subscriptions growth. - Latest data suggests that the Iranian mobile market ended Q116 with a total of 125.37mn mobile subscribers, representing a 5.8% y-o-y growth.